eddy0612/SpaceEngineerScripts/ArcadeEmulation/README.md

 ```

 + Note: (The prefix `GAME` is used for these instructions, you can use what you like)
-2. Add an LCD, and name it "[GAMESCREEN] LCD"
+2. Add an LCD, and name it "[GAME.SCREEN] LCD"
 3. Add something that controls a ship in front of it, eg a cockpit or even better a helm - A
    good idea to place it where you can see the screen!.
-Name it "[GAMESEAT] Controller".
+Name it "[GAME.SEAT] Controller".
 Sit in
    that cockpit, and press <tab> until the HUD is clear.
 4. While still in that seat, Press G and type 'GAME'.
-Drag the '[GAMEPGM] Block' down to the
+Drag the '[GAME.PGM] Block' down to the
    toolbar buttons, and chose the 'Run' option.
 In the popup, you can enter the parameter of the
    filename of the game you wish to start.
 I set up one button per filename, but you only need
    a single one to get it working.